-Events Events ST 2021 2540456 Internet Business Models 2 SWS Lecture / Huber ST 2021 2540457 Übungen zu Geschäftsmodelle im Internet: Planung und Umsetzung 1 SWS Practice / Richter, Huber, Fegert Exams ST 2021 7910454 Business Models in the Internet: Planning and Implementation Weinhardt ST 2021 7979234 Business Models in the Internet: Planning and Implementation Weinhardt
+Events ST 2022 2540456 Internet Business Models 2 SWS Lecture Peukert ST 2022 2540457 Übungen zu Geschäftsmodelle im Internet: Planung und Umsetzung 1 SWS Practice Peukert

+As of summer semester 2022, the course "Business Models in the Internet: Planning and Implementation" can no longer be taken.
+The exam will be offered in summer semester 2022 and winter semester 2022/23 for repeaters.